 Real Property: Permanent Damage: Difference in the fair market value of the property immediately before and immediately after the injury.
 Cent.
 Ky.
 Drying Co. v.
 Commonwealth, 858 S.W.2d 165 (Ky.
 1993).
 Temporary Damage: Reasonable costs of repair not to exceed the diminution in value caused by the injury.
 Ellison v.
 R & B Contracting, Inc., 32 S.W.3d 66 (Ky.
 2000).
-Additionally a party who suffers temporary damage need not show a diminution in value, as it may be inferred from the value of repair costs.
-Id.
+A party who suffers temporary damage need not show a diminution in value, as it may be inferred temporary damage need not show a diminution in value, as it may be inferred from the value of repair costs.
+Ellison.
 Personal Property: Total Loss: Reasonable value of the property at the time and place of destruction.
 Continental Ins.
 Co. v.
 Plummer, 904 S.W.2d 231 (Ky.1995).
 For loss of certain household goods and clothing, measure of damages is the monetary value to the owner, for any reasonable purpose, not including sentimental value.
 Columbia Gas of Kentucky, Inc. v.
 Maynard, 532 S.W.2d 3 (Ky.1976).
 Partial Loss: Diminution in fair market value, from immediately before to immediately after the injury.
-Ecklar-Moore Express v.
+Ecklar-Moore Express, Inc. v.
 Hood, 256 S.W.2d 33 (Ky.
 1953).
+A repair bill can be offered as evidence to show the difference in 33 (Ky.
+1953).
+A repair bill can be offered as evidence to show the difference in fair market value and, if unchallenged, is sufficient to sustain a verdict.
+McCarthy v.
+Hall, 697 S.W.2d 955 (Ky.
+Ct.
+App.
+1985).